|Development and Psychometrics of Perceived Experiences of Natural Vaginal Childbirth in Iranian Primiparous Women Questionnaire|

 |1Nursing and Midwifery School, Arak University of Medical Sciences, Arak, Iran.

 2Health Promotion School, Arak University of Medical Sciences, Arak, Iran

-Objective: Delivery is a different experience in Iran.
+Objectives: Delivery is a different experience in Iran.
 Delivery rooms are not private, women are not accompanied by their husbands or mothers, and the number of midwives per shift is not enough.
 Midwives also have a lot of responsibilities including labor control, doing delivery, and filling out the digital forms.
-The aim of study is to develop and Psychometrics of Perceived Experiences of Natural Vaginal Childbirth in Primiparous Iranian Women Study design: The cross sectional study.
+The aim of this study is to develop psychometrics of perceived experiences of natural vaginal childbirth in Iranian primiparous women.

 Results: The questionnaire to assess the perceived experiences of natural childbirth in primiparous women contained six domains including privacy (6 items), mother"s experience of childbirth (5 items), mother"s experience of midwife"s behavior (5 items), midwife"s support (3 items), experience of childbirth pain (3 items), and understanding mother"s expectations of the personnel (3 items).
 The internal consistency of the questionnaire was calculated as 0.72.